deepanshs/csdmpy/readme.md

-The `csdfpy` module
+The `csdmpy` module
 ===================

-The `csdfpy` module is a Python support for the core scientific dataset (CSD) model file-format exchange.
+The `csdmpy` module is a Python support for the core scientific dataset (CSD) model file-format exchange.
 This module is based on the core scientific dataset (CSD) model which is designed as a building block in the development of a more sophisticated